Degree: Fine Art - Painting and Printmaking,

 Through a use of technical and expressive methods, my practice deals with the cultural construction of the body.
 By combining print making techniques with intuitive mark-making, I aim to re-configure ways in which the female form can be consumed viscerally.
 Incorporating found imagery with projective painting and drawing methods allows me to renegotiate the body’s sense of subjectivity.
 This often results in multi-layered, mixed media works which contain depictions of ambiguous bodily forms.
 I deconstruct the fixed image to reveal the body’s sensual and multifarious nature which acts as a means of re-coding the visual conditions typically regulative of the body; the aim being to place it within a more positive realm of depiction.
 Highlighted is the paradox between culture’s ideological impositions and natural bodily instinct and impulse.
 By developing forms which do not follow logical criteria, but are based on subjective associations, I incite the viewer to become incorporated in the language of the reconstructed imagery.
 Implementing a fluid, direct and emotive form of painterly communication allows me to favour the body’s uncontrollable, biological elements over the paradigms which seek to streamline it.

-2017, Emerging Contemporaries from Glasgow School of Art, Glasgow Art Club
+2017, Emerging Contemporaries from Glasgow School of Art, The Glasgow Art Club, Glasgow

 2016, Emerging Artists: New Talent, The Gallery, Dunblane

-2016, The Glasgow School of Art Degree Show, Tontine Building, Glasgow
+2016, The Glasgow School of Art Degree Show, Tontine Building, GSA Campus, Glasgow